 In addition to these illegal deductions, your employer cannot deduct the cost of your uniform from your pay if in doing so, it brings you below minimum wage.
 If your uniform requires specific cleaning and alterations, the employer must also provide you with such services if the charge of it would bring you below minimum wage.

 What is considered a legal deduction?

-As well as being expressly communicated to the employee, if there are substantial changes to the amount of the deduction, the employer must notify the employee of the change before it occurs.
+If there are substantial changes to the amount of the deduction, the employer must notify the employee of the change before it occurs.

-Another form of legal deductions is repayment of advances of salary or wages that an employer makes for an employee as well as recovery of overpaid wages that were a result of an employer’s clerical or mathematical error.
+Another form of legal deductions is repayment of advances of salary or wages that an employer makes for an employee, as well as recovery of overpaid wages that were a result of an employer’s clerical or mathematical error.

 Common deductions your employer may take from your wages include:

 - Insurance premiums

 - Contributions to a charitable organization

 - Dues or assessments to a labor organization